Julia Shaw (psychologist): Public engagement

 Shaw was a contributor to the popular science magazine Scientific American between 2015 and 2017.
 She contributed to the PBS documentary Memory Hackers (2016).
 In the same year Shaw released her first popular science book The Memory Illusion, which was about false memories.
 In 2017 she gave TEDx talks on false memories.

 Shaw's second book Making Evil was about true crime.
 A review in The Guardian described it as "chattily written" but criticised her use of discredited experiments such as the Stanford prison experiment to illustrate her points.
 A reviewer for The Herald called it "fascinating" and "convincing".
 A review in the Frankfurter Allgemeine Zeitung criticised its simplistic writing and felt that it only provided discussion points for small talk at parties.

-In July 2020, Shaw started to co-host the true crime podcast Bad People with Danish comedian Sofie Hagen, on BBC Sounds.
-She also co-hosts the German language true crime podcast Böse with singer-songwriter Jazzy Gudd which started in January 2022.
+Between 2020 and 2023, Shaw co-hosted the true crime podcast Bad People with Danish comedian Sofie Hagen, on BBC Sounds.
+She also co-hosted the German language true crime podcast Böse with singer-songwriter Jazzy Gudd in 2022.
 In June 2022, she released her third book Bi, about the history of bisexuality.
 A review in The Guardian commented that it was "an impassioned attempt to bring decades of serious academic research out of the shadows" but criticised its use of terms interchangeably such as queer and LGBT+ which could lead to confusion.
 The Independent reviewer called it "well-researched, cogent, and compelling".
+Bad People returned in 2024 with new co-host Amber Haque.
+In the same year, Shaw co-hosted true crime documentary series The Misinvestigations of Romesh Ranganathan with the titular comedian.

+Shaw has been a frequent contributor to several true crime documentary series such as The Greatest Crimes of All Time, World's Most Evil Killers, and ITVX's Killers: Caught on Camera—the latter of which she also narrates and serves as lead criminology/psychology expert.